pmndrs/react-spring.io/src/pages/md/basics-1.md

 import { useSpring, animated } from 'react-spring'
 ```

-You need the primitive itself, and a special factory called `animated`.
+You need the animation-primitive itself, and a special factory called `animated`.
 This library animates outside React (for performance reasons).
 Your view has to know how to handle the animated props you pass to it.
 This is what `animated` is there for, it extends native elements to receive animated values.

 ### Next, define your spring